What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 You need someone who knows they won’t have all of those resources right away but can still build a strong process.

-Most founders win deals because of their network and grit vs tools or lots of external help.
-Most AEs and SDRs just won’t be able to do that.
+Most founders win deals because of their network and grit rather than tools or lots of external help.
+Most account executives and sales development representatives just won't be able to do that.

 Don’t hire too senior because you won’t get enough support on closing deals

-But the truth is, a lot of those senior leaders are less interested in getting their hands dirty and more interested in allocating budget and bringing in technology.
+But the truth is, a lot of those senior leaders are less interested in getting their hands dirty and more interested in building a team of salespeople and bringing in technology.

 Some might even say it results in “a lot of chief, not a lot of revenue.”

 If you hear a lot of talk about budget and knowing what kind of headcount they can get, you should look elsewhere.
-Sure you can spend the money there but your return on dollars might not be as great as going with someone who is willing to roll up their sleeves a little.
+Sure, you can spend the money there, but your return on investment might not be as great as going with someone who is willing to roll up their sleeves a little.

-And one last thing to keep in mind for more senior hires.
-These leaders might try to spend 60 to 180 days trying to build the foundation.
-If you go the senior hire route, keep in mind the ramp time.
+And one last thing to keep in mind for more senior hires: These leaders might try to spend 60 to 180 days trying to build the foundation.
+If you're hiring a senior leader, keep in mind the ramp time.

 Skills and experiences to seek for your first sales hire